SEND Report

 A) There are a number of ways that we become aware of the additional needs of our students.

-- Social and behavioural progress is monitored by Pastoral Leads.
+Social and behavioural progress is monitored by Pastoral Leads.
 Any areas for concern are passed on to the SENDCo who will work with the Pastoral Lead and the young person.
-If there are long-term concerns, this may lead to addition on the SEN register.
+If there are long-term concerns, we will follow the ADPR cycles to assess if there are specific needs.
+We will refer to external agencies if needed.

 Q) How will the school prepare and support my child when joining Co-op Academy Belle Vue?